Healthy Homes Assessment Hongoeka

 Rental Property Home Assessments Hongoeka

-The areas of rental property that are affected with Health Homes Standards.
-Healthy Homes Standards in Hongoeka include each:
+Rental property areas affected to The Healthy Homes Standards in Hongoeka include each:

 • Bedrooms